MicrosoftDocs/azure-docs/articles/virtual-machines-vms-containers-clusters.md

 Ubuntu, another very popular Linux distribution, supports Docker very well, but also supports Linux (LXC-style) clusters, as well as having their own container system.

-Think about trying out [mesosphere's Data Center Operating System (DCOS)](http://beta-docs.mesosphere.com/install/azurecluster/).
+In addition, you can try out [mesosphere's Data Center Operating System (DCOS)](http://docs.mesosphere.com/install/azurecluster/).
+DCOS is based on the open-source [mesos](http://mesos.apache.org/) "distributed systems kernel" that enables you to treat your datacenter as one addressable service.
+Mesos was derived from lessons learned at Twitter and many other web-scale businesses.

 Also, [kubernetes](http://azure.microsoft.com/blog/2014/08/28/hackathon-with-kubernetes-on-azure) is an open-source system for VM and container cluster management derived from lessons learned at Google that runs locally or on other cloud platorms like Microsoft Azure.
 You can even use [kubernetes with weave to provide networking support](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/coreos/azure/README.md#kubernetes-on-azure-with-coreos-and-weave).

 ## Security issues for containers, clusters, and orchestration systems

-New technologies are often so useful, so interesting, that security considerations are often discussed as a footnote or later, after issues have arisen during early deployments.

 As mentioned above, all technologies are tools.
 Just as not every computing workload belongs in a public cloud, not every application should be built using containers.
 If you've read through the [high-level feature comparison of VMs and containers](#high-level-feature-comparison-of-VMs-and-containers) section, above, then you'll see reasons you might investigate whether using a container approach is really what you want to do in your specific scenario.

 For example, start-up speed is very useful, especially in a multitenant or untrusted-code scenarios.
 Another customer?
 Just throw up another container and run their code; it happens very, very quickly compared with the minutes a new VM might take to start up.

 However, without extra configuration and extra steps taken, hosted code with ill-intent might attempt to probe the shared kernel for vulnerabilities.
-This is much, much harder to do in hypervisors, as the kernel is an emulated kernel, which provides an extra level of protection.
+This is much harder to do in hypervisors, as the kernel is an emulated kernel, which provides an extra level of protection.

 There are very good mitigations to support this scenario using containers, and Docker has collaborated with the Center for Internet Security to [publish an article on Docker Security Best Practices](https://blog.docker.com/2015/05/understanding-docker-security-and-best-practices/).
 In addition, there are many important scenarios for using both VMs and containers specifically when code either is or might be insecure, some of which are discussed [here](http://jpetazzo.github.io/2015/05/27/docker-images-vulnerabilities/).